LNicholsonDev/Portfolio/README.md

 # Leah’s Portfolio

 ## About Me
 Hello!
 I'm Leah, a dedicated software developer and data analyst based in Washington.
-With a passion for coding and an eye for detail, I've committed myself to developing innovative and efficient solutions using Python and SQL.
 I am excited to showcase my work in this portfolio.
+With a background in Biology, I returned to university to develop skills in technology.
 My interest in software development is driven by a desire to tackle challenging problems in healthcare, science, and AI research.
 Beyond coding, I find balance and inspiration in gardening, 3D printing, and birdwatching.
 I am enthusiastic about connecting with potential employers and collaborators who share my passions.

 ## Projects